pure-js/twitter-web-client/README.md

 Use javascript, html, css.
 (Preprocessors for almost anything are welcomed) Pay attention to semantics and code readability.
 ## Notes
-- Показательная демонстрация OOP головного мозга (Did you hear about Abstract Factory pattern?)
+- Demonstration of the OOP of the brain (Did you hear about Abstract Factory pattern?)
 - Do you know how to use CSS flexible boxes?
 Wonderful, use them all.
-- Names of CSS selectors вы choose осознанно and can аргументировать your choice?
+- Names of CSS selectors you choose consciously and can argue your choice?
 An additional plus.
-- Did you love CSS transformations, transitions, web animations до состояния эпилепсии?
+- Did you love CSS transformations, transitions, web animation to the state of epilepsy?
 We too.
 Feel free to use them to improve the user experience.
-- Header in header of header don't confuse you? Покажите как глубока кроличья нора HTML5 semantic, смело use all new tags, про которые прочитали на Хабре.
+- Header in header of header don't confuse you?
+Show how deep the rabbit hole is HTML5 semantic, feel free to use all new tags, about which you read on Habr.
 ## Running
 ```
 npm i